VishnuGShephertz/App42Wear-Push-Notification/README.md

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 39 and 40.
-B. Replace your user-id by which you want to register your application for PushNotification at line number 31.
+B. Replace your user-id by which you want to register your application for Push Notification at line number 31.
 ```
 __GCM Integration__